s7techlab/cckit/examples/erc20/README.md

 Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.3/msp.html) implementation uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model.

-Using information about creator of a proposal and asset ownership the chaincode should be able implement chaincode-level access control mechanisms checking  is actor can initiate transactions that update the asset.
+Using information about creator of a proposal and asset ownership the chaincode should be able to implement chaincode-level access control mechanisms checking  is actor can initiate transactions that update the asset.
 The corresponding chaincode logic has to be able to store this "ownership" information associated with the asset and evaluate it with respect to the proposal creator.